Trommelochse/livestream-admin/README.md

 # LivestreamAdmin
-This app enables the user to access and manipulate a certain set of data.
+This ReactJS application is created for a specific group of users.
+It enables them to access and manipulate data of interest stored on Google Firebase.